derekzx/telegram-math-battle/README.md

 1. Run `pip3 install selenium` to install the selenium webdriver package

-2. Set path to chrome webdriver (a copy is provided in this repo).
-Alternatively download [here](https://sites.google.com/a/chromium.org/chromedriver/downloads)
+2. Set path to chrome webdriver (a copy for Windows is provided in this repo).
+Alternatively download [here](https://sites.google.com/a/chromium.org/chromedriver/downloads) for Mac/Linux users.

 3. Copy the url of your telegram game into `main.py`.
 This link is different for everybody.